 Scorpius constellation map by IAU and Sky&Telescope magazine

-Scorpius is located in a rich field of the Milky Way and can be seen in its entirety between latitudes 40° N and 90° S. Observers in mid-northern latitudes can see it above the southern horizon during the summer months.
-Scorpius is easy to recognize because it lies to the right of the Teapot in Sagittarius, straddling the Milky Way, with its brightest stars forming a distinct claw and tail with a stinger.
+Scorpius is located in a rich field of the Milky Way and can be seen in its entirety from locations between the latitudes 40° N and 90° S. Observers in the mid-northern latitudes can see the constellation above the southern horizon during the summer months.
+Scorpius is easy to recognize because it lies to the right of the Teapot in Sagittarius, straddling the Milky Way, with its brightest stars forming the outline of the Scorpion’s claws, body and tail with a stinger.

 Scorpius is known for its bright stars Antares and Shaula, as well as for its many bright deep sky objects.
-In addition to those already mentioned, these include the globular cluster Messier 80, the open clusters NGC 6821, the Northern Jewel Box Cluster (NGC 6231), Ptolemy’s Cluster (Messier 7), the Butterfly Cluster (Messier 6), the emission nebula NGC 6334, nicknamed the Cat’s Paw Nebula, the diffuse nebula NGC 6357, known as the Lobster Nebula or War and Peace Nebula, and the bipolar planetary nebula NGC 6302, also known as the Butterfly or Bug Nebula.
+In addition to those already mentioned, these include the open clusters NGC 6821, the Northern Jewel Box Cluster (NGC 6231), Ptolemy’s Cluster (Messier 7), and the Butterfly Cluster (Messier 6), the emission nebula NGC 6334, nicknamed the Cat’s Paw Nebula, the diffuse nebula NGC 6357, known as the Lobster Nebula or War and Peace Nebula, and the bipolar planetary nebula NGC 6302, also known as the Butterfly or Bug Nebula.

-The best time of year to observe the stars and deep sky objects of Scorpius is during the month of July, when the constellation is prominent in the southern sky.
+The best time of the year to observe the stars and deep sky objects of Scorpius is during the month of July, when the constellation is prominent in the southern sky in the evening.

 Antares – Alpha Scorpii